Crossing Borders

 International travel for Penn employees introduces new risks to your data and devices.
 We encourage you to also consult Penn’s Office of Information Security and their information on Data Security on Foreign Travel.

-Export control laws (ECLs) are federal regulations that govern how information, technologies, and commodities can be transmitted to anyone internationally, including to U.S. citizens abroad or to foreign nationals in the United States, and prohibit the unlicensed export of certain items and services.
-Generally, most academic international collaborations, shipments, and/or travel will not require a license; however, a license determination depends on several factors.
-The Export Compliance Office in the Office of Research Services can help make this determination.
+Export control laws (ECLs) are federal regulations that govern how information, technologies, and commodities can be transmitted to anyone internationally (including to U.S. citizens abroad or to foreign nationals in the United States) and prohibit the unlicensed export of certain items and services.

 License Determination for Activities Abroad

-The Office of Research Services should be contacted if Penn-owned equipment is involved, or the travel involves China, Cuba, Iran, North Korea, Russia, Syria, Ukraine, and/or Venezuela.
+Important!
+The Export Compliance Office should be contacted if Penn-owned equipment is involved in an incoming or outgoing shipment, or if the travel involves China, Cuba, Iran, North Korea, Russia, Syria, Ukraine, and/or Venezuela.